Cocktail Cost Calculator

 What is a Cocktail Cost Calculator?

 A Cocktail Cost Calculator is a free online financial tool that helps bar owners, mixologists, or cocktail enthusiasts find out how much each cocktail costs to make — including spirits, syrups, juices, and garnishes.
-Even though the calculator is flexible enough to allow you to set menu prices, it also helps you achieve your desired profit margin.
+The calculator is flexible enough to allow you to set menu prices and helps you plan your cocktail menu pricing.

-Curious to know exactly how cocktail cost is calculated?
-Let’s take a look.
+Curious to know exactly how the cocktail cost is calculated?
+Let’s take a look at the following steps.

 1. Base Spirit Cost